BinarCode/laravel-restify/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## From 6.2.1 to 6.3.0

+- The `src/Events/AddedRepositories.php` event was removed because of a [conflict with telescope](https://github.com/laravel/telescope/issues/1152).

 ## From 5.x to 6.x

 ### Filtering